itme-brain/nixos/README.md

 In the `homeConfig`🏠️ directory, you'll find various dotfiles and config files that make my home directory extra nixy

-`terminal` contains a config with my IDE📝 and configs by calling `nix build` against this flake.

 If you need a list of available Nix packages and options:

 - [nixpkgs Packages](https://search.nixos.org/packages) 📦️